-This extended abstract outlines an efficient approach for the extraction of multiple fundamental frequencies (F0) from polyphonic musical audio.
+This extended abstract outlines an efficient approach for the estimation of multiple fundamental frequencies (F0) from polyphonic musical audio.
 The algorithm consists of three analysis steps.
 At first a multi-resolution spectral analysis is performed on the audio signal.
 Then, the most salient pitches are identified using a pitch extraction algorithm, which is designed to identify the predominant pitch in polyphonic audio.
-Finally, high level tone objects are created and tracked over time: the most salient pitch of the current analysis frame may start a new tone object.
+Finally, high level tone objects are created and tracked over time.
 All active tone objects are jointly evaluated in order to estimate their pitch and magnitude, and to establish timbre information.